kulkarniankita/chai-and-buy/README.md

 A simple e-commerce app built with [Next.js](https://nextjs.org/) and React, featuring animated cart functionality and a modern UI.

+Follow the instructions in the course module to learn more about the exercises.

 ## Features

 - Product listing with images, names, and prices